Frequently Asked Questions

 If the Referendum passes, how long will it be reflected on my tax bill?

 Funds will be collected over the course of twenty years at a rate of $0.2499 per $100 of assessed valuation.
-To learn know the proposed impact of this project on your property taxes, click here
+To learn know the proposed impact of this project on your property taxes, Click here for the Tax Calculator to learn the proposed impact of this project on your property taxes

 How will the question be worded on the November 5th ballot?